switchablenorms/CelebAMask-HQ/README.md

 On the other hand, we skip the annotations for those components that are totally occluded.
 ## Sample Images
 ![image](https://github.com/switchablenorms/CelebAMask-HQ/blob/master/images/sample.png)
-## Applications
+## Research Projects with CelebAMask-HQ
 CelebAMask-HQ can be used on several applications including: facial image manipulation, face parsing, and face hallucination.
-We construct an application on interactive facial image manipulation as bellow:
+We construct an application on interactive facial image manipulation as bellow (Paper coming soon !) :
 * Demo of interactive facial image manipulation
 ![image](https://github.com/switchablenorms/CelebAMask-HQ/blob/master/images/demo.gif)
 * Samples of interactive facial image manipulation